-An appraisal should probably affect your asking price but it won’t affect the selling the price.
+An appraisal should probably affect your asking price but it won’t affect the selling price.
 Here’s why…

 They’ll look at several factors (including, but not limited to the number of bedrooms or bathrooms, whether the basement is finished or not, etc.).
 Of course, it’s just an educated guess based on research, and there are other factors that may influence the price beyond the appraisal.

 The appraisal will highlight things you want to be aware of.
-It will show you what other people are willing to pay for a house and often what they consider to be important factors in the area.
+It will show you what other people are willing to pay for a home and often what they consider to be important factors in the area.

 The Bottom Line